ja-va1234/guide-to-trash-code/unit_1.md

 **ALL CODE SEGMENTS ARE WRITTEN IN JAVA, USE YOUR CLEVER BRAIN TO CHANGE IT TO THE LANGUAGE YOU WRITE, THAT MAKES IT EVEN TRASH. **

 1. First thing you have to do is to declare the base class and method of your code.
+Let's first rename our file by a wrong spelling name which starts with lower cases(so that we will not be able to recognize them from methods).
+Since the file name was changed, let's change our class name, too.
 ```
-public class Area{
+public class arae{
     public static void main(String[] args){

     }